bambooforest/salos/BivalTyp.md

 ```

 It’s a good idea to check with the familiar functions whether you got
 what you wanted.
-Notice an optional argument `n = 3` added tot he
+Notice an optional argument `n = 3` added to the
 function `head()`.
 What does it do?
 Verify your intuition by changing
 the value to e.g. `n = 5`.